ARMmbed/mbed-os-5-docs/docs/api/platform/Callback.md

 Two system configuration options permit trade-offs between image size and flexibility of the Callback class.

 * `platform.callback-nontrivial` controls whether Callbacks can store non-trivially-copyable function objects.
 Having this setting off saves significant code size, as it makes Callback itself trivially-copyable, so all Callback assignments and copies are simpler.
-Almost all users use Callback only with function pointers, member function pointers or lambdas with trivial captures, so this setting can almost always be left set to false.
+Almost all users use Callback only with function pointers, member function pointers or lambdas with trivial captures, so this setting can almost always be set to false.
 A compile-time error will indicate that this setting needs to be set to true if any code attempts to assign a non-trivially-copyable object to a Callback.

 * `platform.callback-comparable` controls whether two Callbacks can be compared to each other.
 The ability to support this comparison increases code size whenever a Callback is assigned, whether or not any such comparison occurs.
 Turning the option off removes the comparison operator and saves a little image size.